 Inter-Utility Synchronization

 Typically, digital TDM interfaces with other utilities are at DS1 or DS0 levels.
 However, higher-order, inter-utility interfaces such as DS3, or even SONET OC-N, are possible.
-This section outlines the requirements for successful plesiochronous, digital circuit interfacing with foreign utilities.
+This section outlines the requirements for successful plesiochronous, digital circuits interfacing with foreign utilities.

 Examples of Plesiochronous interfaces.